Enlightened Society Assembly

-Attending Enlightened Society Assembly is a two-part process that includes first applying to the program with the Shambhala International Office of Practice and Education based in Halifax, Nova Scotia, and then registering with Shambhala Mountain Center.
+Attending Enlightened Society Assembly is a two-part process that includes applying to the program with the Shambhala International Office of Practice and Education based in Halifax, Nova Scotia, and registering with Shambhala Mountain Center.
 This year, participants are welcome to apply first and then register, or to register first and then apply.

 In order to attend Enlightened Society Assembly, you must submit an online application by May 6, 2019 (link below) and be accepted by the Office of Practice and Education, based in Halifax, Nova Scotia.
 The application is reviewed by the Office of Practice and Education, in order to ensure that each participant is adequately prepared.